 Step 1: List Your Assets and Their Value

 There are a few different ways you can do this.
 You could use Personal Capital and link up your financial accounts.
 You could use Excel, Google Docs, or another spreadsheet.
 Or, you could simply write it down on paper.
+(We offer a free net worth calculation spreadsheet in our Financial Planner Printables Pack, which you can get for free by joining our email list below.)

 Regardless of which approach you use, you’ll start by making a list of your assets.
 This includes things like: